Tracking the latest coronavirus headlines from the KQ, including resources for researchers, businesses and public.

 - The Canal Museum is open on Fridays and Saturdays as of 10 July.

 - Senate House Library is operating a new click, collect and return service as of 13 July.

 - The Wiener Holocaust Library is partially reopen as of 14 July.

 - A number of reading rooms will be open at the British Library from 22 July.
 The exhibition space is open to the public as of 18 August.

 - The entirety of the Charles Dickens Museum is open as of 25 July.

 - The British Museum is open to the public as of 27 August.

 - London Metropolitan Archives intends to welcome readers back from 7 September.

-- The Wellcome Collection plans to reopen on 7 October.
+- The Wellcome Collection is open as of 7 October.